TheAayushRana/learning-langchain/intro-to-vectordb/README.md

 How does it works:

-1. We load the documents
+1. We load the documents (Document Loaders)
-2. Spilt those into chunks
+2. Spilt those into chunks (Text Splitters)
-3. Convert chunks into embedding forms
+3. Convert chunks into embedding forms (Embeddings)
 4. Store them into vector database